umesh-1231/SE-LAB/README.md

 # SE-LAB
-This is demo created by Github
+This is demo created by Git